 Another chemical compound that should be avoided are ketones.
 Ketones are very powerful chemical constituents that aid in tissue regeneration and have a strong mucolytic effect, meaning they help in the production and elimination of mucous.
 They are also potentially neurotoxic and abortive.
 Saying this though, not all ketones are bad.
 Some essential oils like Helichrysum, Peppermint, Vetiver and Eucalyptus contain small amounts of beneficial ketones.
 Oils with a high ketone content and that should be avoided are: Rue, Santolina, Mugwort, Thuja and Pennyroyal.

 A special mention must be made to Tea Tree Melaleuca alternifolia essential oil.
 Tea Tree essential oil has strong antibacterial, antifungal, antiviral insect repelling properties.

 There were reported cases when the oil was applied dermally to dogs and cats.
-In most cases, the oil was used in inappropriately and in high doses The high demand and mass production of Tea Tree oil opens the gates for adulterated and poor quality oils to reach the market.
+In most cases, the oil was used in inappropriately and in high doses, The high demand and mass production of Tea Tree oil opens the gates for adulterated and poor quality oils to reach the market.
 This is resulting in more adverse reactions and irritations in humans and animals.

-Don’t use undiluted Tea Tree oil on skin, because of the risk of sensitization.
+Don’t use undiluted Tea Tree oil on the skin, because of the risk of sensitization.
 And it’s very important to avoid old or oxidized oil!